MontFerret/montferret.github.io/content/blog/say-hello-to-lab/index.md

 RETURN IO::NET::HTTP::GET(@lab.cdn.content)
 {{</ code >}}

-As you have alredy seen before, we are using ``@lab`` param to get access to available cdn endpoints.
+As you have alredy seen before, we are using the ``@lab`` param to get access to available cdn endpoints.
 ``content`` is a directory name that is used for static files.

 ```bash